Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/contributing/provide_documentation.md

 title: [Provide us your document]
 contributors: [Keiran Rowell]
 description: Advice on how we can convert your document to a guide on the website
-affiliations: [Structural Biology Facility UNSW]
+affiliations: [BioCommons, Structural Biology Facility UNSW]
 ---

 ## Bring your own